RAvdek/legendrian_links/README.md

 # Web interface

 When you run `app.py` as above, a URL should appear which you can access from your web browser.
 Parameters `n_strands` and `crossings` (indicating front crossings) can be added.
+The `crossings` parameter gives a plat presentation of the link in the front projection, with crossing indices ranging from 0 to `n_strands` - 2, ordered from left to right.

 Here is a screenshot for `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&auto_dgas=rsft`, giving a [polyfillable link](https://arxiv.org/abs/1307.7998):

 ![image info](./main/static/screenshot.png)

 Only use the web interface to compute augmentations for links with small numbers of crossings (say, < 30).
+You can monitor the terminal to see what computations are happening.
+For small numbers of crossings, computations of bilinearized Poincare polynomials may still take a while.

 To visualize a plat diagram without computing any holomorphic disks, use a `lazy_disks=True` flag in your URL.
 For example `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&lazy_disks=True`.
 You can visualize links of any size without putting much strain on your computer.

 # Python interface